Here is our list of the best workplace Spirit Week ideas for work.

 Or, to make the activity more interesting, assign each team member one-half of a pair.
 During the workday, pairs need to find each other and take a selfie.

-It helps to pack your beach towel and sunglasses for this theme day for Spirit Week.
+When planning summer Spirit Week ideas, it helps to pack your beach towel and sunglasses for this theme day.
 You will remind participants of their beach vacation or make them look forward to the summer.
 For this theme day, encourage team members to dress like they are heading to the beach, work-appropriate, of course.
 For an added touch, have some beach balls at the office and a virgin tropical drink for teammates.

 Here is a list of beach day activities for work.

-Football Day is one of the best fall spirit week ideas for work.
+Football Day is one of the best team spirit ideas for the fall.
 Planning a football-themed Spirit Week day is entertaining for employers.
 On this day, ask team members to bring in game day snacks.
 For example, chips and dip, wings, or cookies.
 Employees can even wear their favorite jerseys to dress the part.
 For extra fun, schedule a quick pick-up flag football game for lunch.

 For this Spirit Week day, ask teammates to wear school colors.
 These colors can be from a college or high school.
 Team members get to dig something out of the back of their closet and possibly find out who shares the same alma mater.